bytecodealliance/wasm-micro-runtime/README.md

 In general, there are 3 kinds of APIs for programming the WASM application:
 - Built-in APIs: WAMR has already provided a minimal API set for developers.
 - 3rd party APIs: Programmer can download include any 3rd party C source code, and added into their own WASM app source tree.
-- Platform native APIs: The board vendors define these APIs during their making board firmware.
-They are provided WASM application to invoke like built-in and 3rd party APIs.
-In this way board vendors extend APIs which can make programmers develop more complicated WASM apps.
+- Platform native APIs: WAMR provides a mechanism to export the native API to the WASM applications.

 Built-in application library